NisargPipaliya/NisargPipaliya/README.md

 * ✉️  You can contact me at [nisargpipaliya@gmail.com](mailto:nisargpipaliya@gmail.com)
 * 🧠  I'm learning Deep Learning and Neural Networks
-* 🤝  I'm open to collaborating on interesting projects based on any cool tech like ML/DL/NN or it may be Javascript
+* 🤝  I'm open to collaborating on interesting projects
 * ⚡  A Little secret..... i'm batman

 ### Skills